 Her leg was immobilised in plaster for several weeks following the accident.
 Once she was removed from the plaster, she underwent a course of physiotherapy and was expecting her symptoms to resolve.
-However, rather than resolving, she started to experience an array of symptoms, including a severe burning pain, swelling, hypersensitivity to touch and discolouration to her skin.
+However, rather than resolving, she started to experience an array of symptoms, including severe burning pain, swelling, hypersensitivity to touch and discolouration to her skin.

 The orthopaedic outpatient department where Hazel had been receiving treatment referred her to a pain clinic.
 The consultant at the pain clinic diagnosed her as suffering from Complex Regional Pain Syndrome (CRPS).
 She instructed a large national firm of solicitors to pursue a claim against her employer.
 Hazel initially continued to work following the accident, but was having increasing periods of time off sick, and was eventually signed off on long term sick leave by her general practitioner.

 Naturally, Hazel was very disappointed with this report, but when she raised her concerns with her solicitor, she was told that she would have to accept this opinion unless she was prepared to pay for a second opinion herself.
 In the meantime, court proceedings had been issued and those proceedings were at a fairly advanced stage when Hazel contacted BLB Solicitors for advice.
 At her request, we agreed to take over conduct of her claim.

 When we received the papers from her former solicitors, it was clear that it had been wholly inappropriate to rely solely on a report from an orthopaedic surgeon, given the very clear evidence at that stage that she was suffering from CRPS.
 BLB Solicitors applied successfully to the court for permission to obtain, and rely upon, a medical report from a consultant in pain medicine.
 This report confirmed the diagnosis of CRPS and, importantly for Hazel’s claim, that there was a clear causal link between the CRPS and the original accident at work.